 Brian's wife Melisse has an MBA from Stanford and works in portfolio planning at Genentech.
 They moved to Los Altos Hills in 2006 with their three daughters, the older two of whom attend Nixon Elementary.

-Steve holds BS degrees in both Economics and Electrical Engineering from the Massachusetts Institute of Technology (MIT), and an MBA from the Harvard Business School.
-He and his wife Susan have lived in Los Altos Hills 23 years.
-Their three daughters attended school in Los Altos Hills, and are presently attending college or graduate school.
+Steve holds BS degrees in both Economics and Electrical Engineering from the Massachusetts Institue of Technology (MIT), and an MBA from the Harvard Business School.
+He and his wife Susan have lived in Los Altos Hills over 30 years, with all three of their daughters attending schools in Los Altos and Los Altos Hills.

 Ernest Solomon has lived in Los Altos Hills since 1979.
 Married, with two children who have long since flown the coop, he enjoys gardening, travel, cycling, and an occasional glass of wine.
 He has a Bachelor of Arts degree in Geology from the University of California, Berkeley (Class of 1959, Go Bears), and built a career as an engineering geologist.
 Much of his career has involved studies of infrastructure including dams, tunnels, highways, and other structures, with many of the studies for water districts and public agencies in northern California.
 He was first elected a Director of Purissima Hills Water District in 1996; then ran unopposed in 2000, and was re-elected in 2004.